 c) Deep layer - Transversospinalis

-There is also a minor layer of deep muscles in this region called the interspinales and intertransversarii.
+There is also a minor layer of deep muscles in this region called the interspinales and intertransversarii (anterior and posterior).
 The interspinales are located between the spinous processes of adjacent cervical vertebrae.
 The intertransversarii extend between the transverse processes of adjacent vertebrae.
 Together, this minor muscle group aids in stabilizing and extending the vertebral column.

 The suboccipital region is a specific muscle compartment located in the nuchal region found deep in relation to the trapezius, sternocleidomastoid, splenius and semispinalis muscles.
 This pyramidal space is bounded by the external occipital prominence superiorly and a transverse plane including C1 and C2 inferiorly.
 This region includes four muscles lying deep to the semispinalis capitis muscle.
 These include: